Free Car Insurance Comparison

-The original Ford Mustang totaled more than 181” in overall length and shared the same suspension as its manufacturing counterpart, the Falcon.
-However, unlike the Falcon, it had a longer hood and a shorter rare with a lower roof, giving it a sportier look.
+The original Ford Mustang totaled more than 181 inches in overall length and shared the same suspension as its manufacturing counterpart, the Falcon.
+However, unlike the Falcon, it had a longer hood with a lower roof, giving it a sportier look.

 While the Mustang looked fancy and sporty, its basic engines were little more than any standard vehicle with a horsepower ranging from 101 all the way up to 116.

-The very next year took Ford by storm, selling over 559,000 coupes, fastbacks, and convertibles in 1965.
+The very next year took Ford by storm, selling over 559,000 coupes, fastbacks, and convertibles.
 Sales continued to increase with more than 607,000 Mustangs sold in 1966.

 While 1966 was the best year of Mustang sales in history, Ford continued to have successful growth throughout their production history of the Ford Mustang and it still continues to have great success today.

-Insurance on a Mustang
+Insurance for a Classic Mustang

-Classic cars are often a valuable asset in someone’s collection and needs to be insured correctly.
+Classic cars are often a valuable asset in someone’s collection and need to be insured correctly.
 Your use of the car will be a large determining factor in the type and cost of insurance you purchase for it.

-|Specialized Repair||Classic cars that are intended to remain classic cars may require using a certain trained mechanic for repairs and may also need specialized restoration.
-When comparing insurance on a mustang, make sure you take the time to get all the details!
-You can do this by simply entering your ZIP code into our ZIP code search!
+|Specialized Repair||Classic cars that are intended to remain classics may require using a trained mechanic for repairs and may also need specialized restoration.
+When comparing insurance on a Mustang, make sure you take the time to get all the details!
+You may want to consider insuring your classic car to cover repairs and restorations.|

 |Car show coverage||Classic cars that are used in car shows or club events are at risk for damage that could occur while on the premises and should be covered for these affairs as well.|

-If you only intend on driving your classic car for the occasional Sunday drive or for special events you may find your Ford Mustang insurance rates will be less than you expected.
+If you only intend to drive your classic car for the occasional Sunday drive or for special events you may find your Ford Mustang insurance rates will be less than you expected.

 Insuring a Modern Car

 It may be surprising to find that a modern car costs more to insure than a classic car, but that is often the case.
 That is because modern cars are typically driven on a daily basis for multiple purposes.

 Take the time to find the best Mustang insurance for your specific need.
 This will help you out in the long run!
 If you need help finding an average Ford Mustang insurance cost, make sure you look at previous reviews and prices.

-Discounts are usually available for equipping your car with safety and security features (such as airbags and an alarm system respectively).
-These discounts could lowers the cost to insure a Mustang.
+Discounts are usually available for equipping your car with safety and security features (such as airbags and an alarm system).
+These discounts could lower the cost to insure a Mustang.

 How does what I drive affect my car insurance costs?